 Now one might ask which knowledge base are we to base reasoning on?
 More on this later.

-Void of the other, we risk going unheard, and our thinking unexamined.
+Void of the other, we risk going unheard, and our thinking not examined.
 Each human soul requires acknowledgment, as God commands we love one another.
 Loving others simply means offering up a listening ear and treating others with courtesy.
 We don’t have to agree with everything one says, but we can certainly respect their humanity in all fairness.

 The foundation of human knowledge and information is a rich tapestry from which we look, use, and place our lives over.
 Some knowledge need not be reinvented like physics or chemistry.
 Some ideas need lesser bases of historical or factual content because they are coming straight from a unique and original source- like ourselves or God.
 However, there is a difference between God and us.